richardbsam/DataAnalysis/README.md

       Vehicle that require maintenance the most is Van with maintenanc count of 50850

 2. **Which vehicle make required the most maintenance?**

-      The vehicle makes that required the most maintenance as follow: 1.
-Ford F-150, 2.
-Chevy Silverado, 3.
-Tesla Semi, and 4.
-Volvo FH
+      The vehicle makes that required the most maintenance as follow:

+      1. Ford F-150
+      2. Chevy Silverado
+      3. Tesla Semi
+      4. Volvo FH

 3. **What is the average maintenance cost by maintenance type?**

-      Average Maintenance Cost by Type are:
+      Average Maintenance Cost by maintenance type are:

-      Maintenance_Type
-      Engine Overhaul            4005.358675
+      1. Engine Overhaul            4005.358675
-      Tire Rotation              299.938745
+      2. Tire Rotation              299.938745
-      Oil Change                 299.064409
+      3. Oil Change                 299.064409

 4. **What is the most common types of vehicle issues?**

       The most common vehicles issues are: 1.
 Oil Change, 2.
 Tire Rotation, and 3.
 Engine Overhaul

 5. **Does higher usage hours increase likelihood of requiring maintenance?**

       Yes, high usage hour increase likelihood of maintenance required

 ---